KaboomB52/KewlSpigot/README.md

  - A lot of data leak fixes.
  - Customizable enchant limits.

-**This specific spigot is made by KaboomB52 (otherwise known as "Kab" online), do not buy it from anyone else unless listed below here as a person with resell rights.**
+**This specific spigot is made by KaboomB52 (otherwise known as "Kab" online), do not buy it from anyone.**